Bachelor of science in nursing (BSN)

 The majority of students who complete a BSN will become registered nurses.
 According to the Bureau of Labor Statistics, the median wage for registered nurses is approximately $73,300.
 Due to their BSN training, these nurses might be qualified to work in a specific area like in community outreach programs, or with children, or in a specific department of a hospital.

 Nurses with BSNs also have more education than some of their peers.
 Therefore, it is easier for them to achieve and succeed in supervisory roles.
 Such roles come with higher salaries compared to nurses with lesser degrees.

 Should a nurse wish to continue their education, they will find plenty of options open to them.
 Nurses in the U.S. must undertake continuing education units (CEUs) to help maintain their license.
 Many of these courses can be undertaken online and can run in tandem with a nurse’s career, allowing them to learn and further specialize while still working and earning a living.

-In addition, a nurse decide on a further degree to attain the resources to move further up the career ladder.
-A master of science in nursing (MSN), potentially followed by a doctorate, would give someone on this career path the skills, knowledge and experience to move on to a position of management, education, or research.
-Anyone wishing to climb to the top of the nursing career path should consider an MSN as their next step.
+In addition, a nurse may decide on a further degree to attain the resources to move further up the career ladder.
+A master of science in nursing (MSN), potentially followed by a doctorate, can provide the skills, knowledge, and experience to move to a role in management, education, or research.